formancehq/docs/docs/ledger/reference/concurrency-model.md

 1. Use a load balancer to distribute traffic across instances
 2. Implement retry logic in your client applications to handle 409 Conflict responses

-A complete example using three ledger instances with a reverse proxy is available in the [multi-node example](https://github.com/formancehq/ledger/blob/main/examples/multi-node/docker-compose.yml).

 ## Performance considerations